stonefishy/stonefishy.github.io/source/_posts/2015-03-19-give-me-a-cup-of-coffeescript.markdown

 ---
-layout: post

 title: "Give me a cup of coffeescript"
 date: 2015-03-19 15:47:18 +0800
 comments: true
+categories: Frontend
-categories: [CoffeeScript]
+tags: [CoffeeScript]
 ---
-{% img /assets/images/coffee-script-logo.png 200 100 %} is programming language, which is built on top of `JavaScript`.
+{% img /assets/images/legacy/coffee-script-logo.png 200 100 %} is programming language, which is built on top of `JavaScript`.
 CoffeeScript compiles into JavaScript that is efficient and consistent with many best practices.
 And it offers a clean syntax that should appeal to anyone who likes `Python` or `Ruby`.

 Actually, The `CoffeeScript` is just a JavaScript.
 So you can use any exsiting JavaScript library seamlessly from CoffeeScript.
 And both `client-side` and `server-side` can be written by `CoffeeScript`.
 So CoffeeScript can write entire web application completely, not like JavaScript only write client-side.